SophieMcGee/sophie-mcgee-copywriting/README.md

 ## Performance Testing

 <a href="https://pagespeed.web.dev/" target="_blank" rel="noopener">PageSpeed Insights</a> was used to test several performance related areas including; performance, accessibility, best practices, SEO and progressive web app.
 The results are shown below for both mobile and desktop views.
+I also used Lighthouse during the testing process, however issues with internet connectivity speeds were causing problems with providing accurate performance metrics, so final testing was completed with PageSpeed Insights.

 ### Homepage